Loomis Dean

 Loomis Dean (September 19, 1917 – December 7, 2005) was a veteran Life Magazine photographer who shot pictures of circus clowns, crown princes, celebrities, Madagascar lemurs, and SS Andrea Doria survivors in a five-decade long career.
-His low-key manner disarmed his subjects and put them at ease, enabling Dean capture such images as the prince of Liechtenstein in his long johns and Noël Coward in a tuxedo in the desert.
+His low-key manner disarmed his subjects and put them at ease, enabling Dean to capture such images as the prince of Liechtenstein in his long johns and Noël Coward in a tuxedo in the desert.

 Early life

-Loomis was the son of a grocer and a schoolteacher, and originally from Monticello, Florida.
+Loomis was the son of a grocer and a schoolteacher and was originally from Monticello, Florida.
 He became fascinated with photography while watching a friend print a photograph in a darkroom, and later chose to study photography at the Eastman School of Photography in Rochester, New York.

-His first photography job in 1938 was advance man and photographer for the Ringling Bros. and Barnum & Bailey Circus.
+His first photography job in 1938 was as an advance man and photographer for the Ringling Bros. and Barnum & Bailey Circus.
 He was an Army Air Forces photographer in the Pacific Ocean during World War II, and he later got his first job as a press agent for the Ringling Brothers circus.
 He rode the circus train across the country, shooting clowns, acrobats and lion tamers and processing his pictures in hotel bathtubs.